istaykov/ofcom_broadband/README.md

 * **Limitations of Percentage Metrics:** While percentages normalize data for comparison, they may mask absolute disparities in larger or denser regions.

-* External Influences:
-Urban redevelopment and demographic shifts (e.g., York) may impact broadband coverage trends.
+* **External Influences:** Urban redevelopment and demographic shifts (e.g., York) may impact broadband coverage trends.
-Policy Impacts:

-Changes in legislation (e.g., USO launch in 2020) influence trends but may not reflect immediate infrastructure changes.
+* **Policy Impacts**: Changes in legislation (e.g., USO launch in 2020) influence trends but may not reflect immediate infrastructure changes.